 In children, the condition may just suddenly clear up however if it doesn’t then surgery is an option.
 However, there is a 40% chance of the cyst returning.

 Try wearing a compression, wrap or knee support to help reduce the swelling.

 If symptoms do not clear up on their own then seek professional advice and have a full knee examination to identify the cause of the cyst or swelling.

 What can a sports injury specialist or doctor do?

-Be aware that lumps in the back of the knee are most likely a Popliteal Cyst but might possibly be a tumor or an aneurysm which is a swelling of an artery.
+Be aware that lumps in the back of the knee are most likely a Popliteal Cyst but might possibly be a tumour or an aneurysm (swelling of an artery).
 If unsure always seek professional advice.